by Lee Foster

 The best place to see the tufa formations is at the South Tufa site.
 Rangers on duty lead periodic hikes there.
 You’ll be amazed at the density of the non-biting flies, called brine flies, which make up the base of the animal food chain here, allowing for abundant bird life.
 Brine flies and brine shrimp attain explosive populations at Mono Lake.
 The Native Americans of the area, called the Kuzedika, lived by eating the pupae of the flies.
 More than 70 species of migratory birds feed on the flies.
 The populations of the migrating bird species here are huge, including about 150,000 phalaropes in July-August and 800,000 eared-grebes August-October.

-Efforts to save Mono Lake from being drained by the Los Angeles Department of Water and Power, which had purchased the area water rights, eventually led to a Supreme Court-mandated settlement calling for restoration of inbound streams and stabilization of the surface level of the lake.
+Efforts to save Mono Lake from being drained by the Los Angeles Department of Water and Power, which had purchased the area water rights, eventually led to a Supreme Court settlement calling for restoration of inbound streams and stabilization of the surface level of the lake.
 A higher lake level gives more protection from predators to birds nesting on the islands and insures that the alkalinity of the water, which has already doubled, will not change further, negatively affecting the ecosystem.

 The main political controversy in the Mammoth Lakes region was, is, and always will be over water and the rights to control its use.
+It could be argued that this is the central political struggle that will always be ongoing in all of California.

 With an orienting map in hand, available from the Visitor Center in Mammoth Lakes, you can choose easy or more strenuous hikes in the region.
 Keep in mind that the elevation is high, starting at 7,000 feet, so allow a day to get adjusted, drink plenty of water when hiking, and be advised that underestimating your capacity is the mark of wisdom.